nationalarchives/image-viewer-comparison/README.md

 This directory contains the Java files for a Cantaloupe Image Server and an `images` directory from which local images are served.

-To run the Image Server use this command:
+To run the Image Server:

+1. Copy `cantaloupe.properties.sample` and save it as `cantaloupe.properties`.
+Then set `FilesystemSource.BasicLookupStrategy.path_prefix` to the absolute path to your `images` directory in this repository
+2. run the command below (replacing `/Users/gwynjones/PhpstormProjects/iiif_local/cantaloupe-4.0.2/cantaloupe.properties` with the path to your local `cantaloupe.properties` file):

 ```bash
 java -Dcantaloupe.config=/Users/gwynjones/PhpstormProjects/iiif_local/cantaloupe-4.0.2/cantaloupe.properties -Xmx2g -jar cantaloupe-4.0.2.war